biicode/docs/c++/examples/sqlite.rst

    $ bin/examples_sqlite_basic_main.exe

-You can see the results of the queries in the output:
+You can see the results of the queries at the output:

 .. code-block:: bash